Advertiser Disclosure

 EU Departing or Domestic Flights

 Knowing your rights as a passenger in Europe can ensure you are compensated fairly.
-Image Credit: Jason Winter via Shutterstock
+Image Credit: Keri Stooksbury

-EU Legislation 261/2004 is the regulation you’ll turn to with issues traveling to/from/within the EU.
+EU Legislation 261/2004 (EC261) is the regulation to turn to with issues traveling to, from, or within the EU.
 The regulation establishes rules and a compensation structure for passengers who experience travel issues like denied boarding or flight delays.

-As a passenger on flights to/from/within the EU, the passenger rights apply if:
+For flights to, from, or within the EU, the passenger rights apply if:

-The EU covers 27 countries, including special territories like the Azores and the Canary Islands and several non-EU European countries like Iceland, Norway, Switzerland, and the United Kingdom.
+The EU covers 27 countries, including special territories like the Azores and the Canary Islands and several non-EU European countries like Iceland, Norway, and Switzerland.
+The United Kingdom agreed to continue to follow EU airline passenger regulations after leaving the EU.

-If you experience flight issues to/from/within the EU, the EU passenger rights do not apply if:
+Even if you experience flight issues to, from, or within the EU, the EU passenger rights do not apply if:

 Speaking of Europe, check out the best ways to fly to Europe with points and miles.